maykbrito/astro-live-overlay-interactions/README.md

 - OpenAI
 - confetti.js

+## Chat

+Twitch chat overlay.
+Use `src/config.ts` and give your twitch.tv username.

 ## TheRealDevThales

 The sarcastic bot running when you type `!ask` followed by your honest question.
 You can access it at `/ask`

+You can allow people to ask by given user names in the `src/config.ts`

 _need to `OPENAI_KEY` in .env file_